 In the image at left, for example, the wand has two blue sockets, visible as the blue circles over the wand's icon.

 The Attribute requirements of an item affect what color of sockets it prefers to roll: items requiring Strength favor red sockets, items requiring Dexterity favor green sockets, and items requiring Intelligence favor blue sockets.
 Higher attribute requirements skew the distribution further in favor of matching colors.

-It is possible to roll other colors - for example, a piece of Strength-based equipment can have a blue socket - but large numbers (more than 3 or so) of these so-called 'off-colors' on an item are quite rare.
+It is possible to roll other colors - for example, a piece of Strength-based equipment can have all blue sockets - but large numbers (more than 3 or so) of these so-called 'off-colors' on an item are quite rare.